IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 $$\mathrm{KL}(m^{1}(input) \| M) = \sum_{i} m^{1}(input)(i) \log \frac{m^{1}(input)(i)}{M(i)}$$

-Jenson-Shanon (JS) Divergence represents a weighted average of KL divergence that can be employed to evaluate between non-continuous distributions  <d-cite key="lin1991divergence"></d-cite> and is leveraged to understand the functional divergence between model outputs.
+Jenson-Shanon (JS) Divergence represents a weighted average of KL divergence that can be employed to evaluate two non-continuous distributions  <d-cite key="lin1991divergence"></d-cite> and is leveraged to understand the functional divergence between model outputs.
 Models with **high functional similarity have values that tend towards 0**, and models that are **less functionally similar have relatively higher values**.
 However, the distinction is less clear than with other metrics. **The code below details how JS Divergence can be implemented in Python:**
 {% highlight python %}
 # Code adapted from https://stackoverflow.com/questions/15880133/jensen-shannon-divergence
 import numpy as np